behave/behave/docs/gherkin.rst

 The feature name should just be some reasonably descriptive title for the feature being tested, like "the message posting interface".
 The following description is optional and serves to clarify any potential confusion or scope issue in the feature name.
+The description is for the benefit of humans reading the feature text.

 .. any other advice we could include here?